GMdSilva/FastConformation/docs/usage.rst

 Usage
 =====

-This section provides detailed instructions on how to use FastEnsemble, including how to run the GUI and various CLI tools provided by the package.
+This section provides detailed instructions on how to use FastConformation, including how to run the GUI and various CLI tools provided by the package.

 Installing on Linux
 ===================

-To install FastEnsemble on a Linux system, follow these steps:
+To install FastConformation on a Linux system, follow these steps:

 1. Open a terminal.
 2. Run the installation script by typing: